 Rabbi Moskowitz studied at the Mir Yeshiva in Jerusalem where he received smicha.
 He then continued his studies at BMG in Lakewood where he received an advanced degree in Talmud.
 For the last 15 years, he has been engaged in Jewish outreach and education as the Dean of Students of the Yeshivah of Virgina.
 Most recently he has served as a rabbi at Columbia University and of the Old Broadway Synagogue in Harlem.
-Rabbi Moskowitz is a vocal advocate for inclusivity, LGBT right, and social justice.
-He writes frequently at the intersection of transgender issues and Jewish thought.
+Rabbi Moskowitz is a vocal advocate for inclusivity, LGBT rights, and social justice.
+He writes frequently about the intersection of transgender issues and Jewish thought.
 He is currently working on a doctorate in Talmud at The Jewish Theological Seminary – JTS.

 Founder & President: Rabbi Shmuly Yanklowitz

 Rabbi Dr. Shmuly Yanklowitz is the Founder and President of Uri L’Tzedek.
 He also serves as the President & Dean of Valley Beit Midrash & as the Founder & CEO of The Shamayim V’Aretz Institute.
 In 2012 and 2013, Newsweek

 Rabbi Ari Hart is a co-founder of Uri L’Tzedek.
 Ari currently serves as Associate Rabbi at the Hebrew Institute of Riverdale and as Director of Admissions for Yeshivat Chovevei Torah.
 Ari learned at Yeshivat HaKotel, Machon Pardes, and graduated from Grinnell College in 2004 with a bachelor’s degree in music theory and composition.